Anthonypaige/investnurenergy/src/content/post/home-clean-energy-credit-guide.md

 #### **Residential Wind Turbines: Catching the Breeze**

 Residential wind turbines are emerging as a valuable clean energy technology that can alleviate grid pressure.
 They provide energy during evenings or cloudy days, transforming wind into electricity.
 The beauty of wind energy is that its peak season often complements solar's down months, providing a hedge against energy gaps.
 Ongoing innovations and the Act's tax credit are making wind turbines an increasingly viable option.
-If you're curious about this, check out our [guide to catching the breeze with wind energy](https://app.stackbit.com/studio/64d6608f12525200bdbe6a49#/blog/catching-a-second-wind:-the-rise-of-residential-wind-turbines/)
+If you're curious about this, check out our [**guide to catching the breeze with wind energy**](https://app.stackbit.com/studio/64d6608f12525200bdbe6a49#/blog/catching-a-second-wind:-the-rise-of-residential-wind-turbines/)

 #### **Solar Water Heaters: Using Nature’s Heat**

 Solar water heaters use the sun's energy to heat water, reducing energy consumption and contributing to grid efficiency.
 These systems can save homeowners 50%-80% on water heating costs.
 Though not yet a prevalent choice, solar water heaters are gaining traction.
 As technology advances and awareness grows, they are set to become a more common sight in homes, further alleviating grid pressure.
 Want to know more?
-Check out our [**guide to heating your water with nature's touch**](https://app.stackbit.com/studio/64d6608f12525200bdbe6a49#/blog/solar-water-heaters:-a-sustainable-solution-for-your-home/)
+Check out our [**breakdown on heating your water with nature's touch**](https://app.stackbit.com/studio/64d6608f12525200bdbe6a49#/blog/solar-water-heaters:-a-sustainable-solution-for-your-home/)

 #### **Battery Storage Technology: Alleviating Grid Pressure with Standalone Solutions**

 Standalone battery storage technology is not just about storing energy; it's about alleviating grid pressure and making energy management smarter and more efficient.
 With the ability to adapt to Time-of-Use (TOU) rate plans, these batteries offer opportunities for energy arbitrage and can be integrated with portable solar systems.
 Eligible for tax credits under the Residential Clean Energy Credit, they provide a versatile and economical option for reducing energy costs during peak times or ensuring reliable backup power.
 Want to explore more about how you can leverage these technologies?
-[Check out our guide at Back-upBattery.com](http://www.home-energystorage.com).
+[Check out our Home Energy Storage](http://www.home-energystorage.com) page.

 #### **Solar Storage: Specialized Solutions for Solar Energy**